nejcm/react-image/README.md

 # 🖼️ React image

-<blockquote>A simple react image and background image component with support for responsive images, fallback image and loader.</blockquote>
+<blockquote>A simple react image and background image component with support for responsive images, fallback image, lazy loading and loader.</blockquote>
 <br />

 <!-- prettier-ignore-start -->